gowthamkaruturi/dynamodb/README.md

 In summary, a single-table design can potentially offer simpler, more cost-effective scaling, while a multiple-table design can provide more granular control and better isolation.
 The choice between the two should be based on your specific use case, data access patterns, and scaling requirements.

-3. **Costs**: You're charged for the read and write capacity that you provision, not the actual usage.
-If your capacity is under-utilized, you may pay for more than you use.
-This model can be cost-effective if your application has predictable workloads, allowing you to plan capacity in advance.

-In both modes, DynamoDB maintains performance with high availability and data durability.
-The choice between the two depends on the specific needs of your application, such as predictability of traffic, cost considerations, and the need for automatic scaling.